andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 No sir, we're going to ride a tram up the *inside* of the mountain.

-In _______ NATO built a base at the top of the mountain?
-As part of that project, a tunnel was carved through the granite and a tram was installed.
+In 1953 plans were announced for a tunnel tramway to ferry tourists to the summit of GTop for sightseeing and the ever growing popularity of alpine skiing.
+Initially planned as a joint venture between local municipalities, eager to capitalize on increased tourism, and NATO, looking to establish a monitoring and communications center atop the mountain to keep tabs on the Soviet threat to the East, the project was quickly subsumed by the military brass at NATO, leaving the public in the lurch.

+For nearly 60 years GTop was closed to the public, only available to military personnel and civilians with the highest security clearance.
+Then on 31-July 2010, the first tourists were allowed to ride the tram, fulfilling a dream decades in the making.

 The tram lumbers a half a mile horizontally into the mountain, at which point we disembark and squeeze ourselves and all our gear into a funicular railway car with 4 of our new best friends.
 Claustrophobics not welcome.
 The funicular climbs a 39 degree grade 3/4 of a mile to the top of the mountain where we unfold ourselves from our temporary pretzelation.

+While far down the list of highest peaks in Norway (which are mostly located on the west coast, vestiges of the Caledonian Orogeny, i.e. the mountain building event that gave us the Appalachians & Scottish Highlands), GTop as it's colloquially known, is near the top of the list of most visited, due to its breathtaking views and proximity to Oslo.

 At the top we soak in the magnificent views with a couple Aass Lite lagers we packed for the occasion.